napthees/up-routing-node.js-express-ejs/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/napthees/up-routing-node.js-express-ejs/badge.svg?targetFile=package.json)](https://snyk.io/test/github/napthees/up-routing-node.js-express-ejs?targetFile=package.json)

 There is a matter for this application.
-Maybe will fix later.
+Maybe we will fix later.

+Or how much are you giving us to do it now?

 # Description of the application "Up routing with node.js, express, bootstrap & ejs!"